mwkorver/mapserver/README.md

 This is UMN MapServer behind Nginx using FastCGI in a Docker container.
 The goal of this project is to simplify the instantiation of a WMS service able to serve a large collection of orthoimagery.
 This repo is based on srounet/docker-mapserver.
 I have swapped out Apache with Nginx, and taken out PHP.
 You could use the same general pattern to serve WFS by running this container on top of a number of PostgreSQL read-replicas running on Amazon RDS.
+Use this in combinatio with this EC2 user data script https://gist.github.com/mwkorver/1ef45abac3871360f2b1

 ## UMN Mapserver